 Boutique Hotel Quinta Chanabnal: A Mayanist infuses his passion into the first boutique hotel on the doorstep of the Palenque archaeological site

-#8…you’ll never watch US-style rodeo the same way again
+8. You’ll never watch US-style rodeo the same way again

 Rodeo was invented in Mexico, specifically in the Lagos de Moreno area of Jalisco which is still a hotbed of horsemanship.
 Lagos is where we spent many blissful days riding from hacienda to hacienda (often over stretches of the original Camino Real), watching amazing horse trainers at work, cheering along with the crowd at charreadas (Mexican rodeos), taking part in branding day and learning how to ride like a charro (Mexican cowboy).
 Sort of.

-#9…the cultures (and culture) will floor you
+9. The cultures (and culture) will floor you

-Mexico is a huge country and every region has produced distinct cultures including like the Aztecs and the Lacandon, who cling to existence with less than 1,000 members.
-Vibrant (literally) cultures remain strongest in Chiapas where many different traditions in clothing, food and customs exist in and around San Cristóbal de las Casas.
+Mexico is a huge country and every region has produced distinct cultures including the Aztecs and the Lacandon, who cling to existence with less than 1,000 members.
+Vibrant (literally) cultures remain strongest in Chiapas where many different traditions in clothing, food, and customs exist in and around San Cristóbal de las Casas.

 For culture of another kind, you can’t beat the museums of Mexico City where you can see everything from ancient Olmec heads carved out of enormous boulders to the most modern of modern art.
 We’re from New York City and we were floored by the museums here.

-#10…you’ll have a clue what you’re talking about when the issue of tourist safety in Mexico comes up (again)
+10. You’ll have a clue what you’re talking about when the issue of tourist safety in Mexico comes up (again)

-For the record: after 18 months of independent overland travel driving nearly 25,000 miles through 29 of the country’s 31 states we can report, first hand, that we have never seen or sensed any threat or danger of any kind at any point anywhere in Mexico.
+For the record: after 18 months of independent overland travel driving nearly 25,000 miles (4,000 km) through 29 of the country’s 31 states we can report, first hand, that we have never seen or sensed any threat or danger of any kind at any point anywhere in Mexico.
 Period.